Criminal law: Fatal offenses

 A murder, defined broadly, is an unlawful killing.
 Unlawful killing is probably the act most frequently targeted by the criminal law.
 In many jurisdictions, the crime of murder is divided into various gradations of severity, e.g., murder in the first degree, based on intent.
 Malice is a required element of murder.
 Manslaughter (Culpable Homicide in Scotland) is a lesser variety of killing committed in the absence of malice, brought about by reasonable provocation, or diminished capacity.
 Involuntary manslaughter, where it is recognized, is a killing that lacks all but the most attenuated guilty intent, recklessness.

 Settled insanity is a possible defense.

 Personal offenses

 Many criminal codes protect the physical integrity of the body.
 The crime of battery is traditionally understood as an unlawful touching, although this does not include everyday knocks and jolts to which people silently consent as the result of presence in a crowd.
 Creating a fear of imminent battery is an assault, and also may give rise to criminal liability.
 Non-consensual intercourse, or rape, is a particularly egregious form of battery.

 Property offenses

 Property often is protected by the criminal law.
 Trespassing is unlawful entry onto the real property of another.
-Many criminal codes provide penalties for conversion, embezzlement, theft, all of which involve deprivations of the value of the property.
+Many criminal codes provide penalties for conversion, embezzlement, and theft, all of which involve deprivations of the value of the property.
 Robbery is a theft by force.
+Other property crimes involve destruction or defacing of property like arson which is intentionally or willfully or recklessly burning a building down and vandalism which is deliberate damage and defacement of an object or structure.
 Fraud in the UK is a breach of the Fraud Act 2006 by false representation, by failure to disclose information or by abuse of position.